 - Mushroom regeneration: 5 pts. per poisoned, partly destroyed, or enflowered mushroom upon death

 Swarms, which happen every 4th round, give bonus points for every successive insect obliterated.
-They are made up of different insects depending on the round, and can net you a huge score if you survive and take out many insects before it ends.
+They are made up of different insects depending on the round, and can net a large bonus if enough are shot.

-In addition the swarms mentioned above, there are spider waves which have as many as eight spiders on the screen at once (instead of the usual two) and waves where mushrooms move down much quicker than normal, making it much harder to maneuver and control the environment.
+There are spider swarm waves which have as many as eight spiders on the screen at once (instead of the usual two) and waves where mushrooms move down much quicker than normal, making it much harder to maneuver and control the environment.